 How to Measure Member Experience

-Almost 70% of customers leave a company because they feel neglected.
-So, whether you’re a class-based studio, or provide equipment that members can help themselves to: don’t just sign them up and leave them to it.
+Almost 70% of customers leave a company because they feel neglected: signing members up and just ‘leaving them to it’ could hurt your retention.

-I’m not suggesting that you go around tapping members on the shoulder mid-workout to ask if there are enough towels in the changing rooms.
+You don’t need to go around tapping members on the shoulder mid-workout to ask if there are enough towels in the changing rooms.
+You don’t need to have your coaches make everyone stop mid-movement during a Zoom class to give a thumbs up if they think the workout is great.
 But there are non-intrusive ways you can let them know that you care about their experience – and want them to get the most out of it.

 Ask For Feedback